 Looking for a great deal on cheap flights to Lebanon?
 Vayama compares all destinations, airlines and itineraries to offer you the cheapest flights to Lebanon.
-Vayama is a travel agency specialized in low priced flights.
+Vayama is a travel agency specialized in cheap international flights.
 We continuously look for ways to make it easier for you to find the cheap flight you are looking for.
 That's why we show the lowest possible flight found by our customers in the last 48 hours on all continents, countries, cities and airports.
 Look for our low priced flights from major US airports like John F Kennedy Airport, San Francisco, LAX and Chicago O'Hare.

 Whether you are visiting family across states, or abroad, Vayama finds the flight that's right for you.
 International travellers will find Vayama has a limitless selection of cheap one-way, return or multi-destination flights to North America, Europe, Asia, South America, the Middle East, Africa and the Caribbean.
 As a travel agent Vayama offers cheap flights on a range of regular and low cost carriers from the United States (United Airlines, American Airlines, Delta Airlines, US Airways) and abroad (AerLingus, British Airways, Air France, KLM, Etihad Airways, Emirates, Air Canada, Lufthansa, Turkish Airlines and Thai Airways and more).